az-digitalag/dpp-extractor-plot/README.md

 Specify the full URL to your code repository.

 ### Generate files <a name="generate"/>

+If you are using submodules, this section assumes you are in the submodule folder.

 There are two principal files that are configuration based.
 The `do_config.py` script generates these files for you based upon the values entered into the [configuration.py](#configuration_py) file.